How Much does Write Your Way to Freedom cost? (2023 Update)

 Breaking down the sales funnel

 The list goes on… and on… and on… it’s superb.
 You can watch them when you’re ready.
 Don’t overload yourself with everything at once. :)

 You can even submit projects on some of the calls and the coaches will give you feedback and tips — those are my favorite!

-3. The Cost of Write Your Way to Freedom Increased Because There’s a Sales/Intake Team
+3. The Write Your Way to Freedom Price Increased Because Sarah Turner added a Sales/Intake Team

 This may be one of those unfortunate truths that you don’t really want to hear… the price increase likely was also related to the need to hire people to be part of the intake team for Write Your Way to Freedom.